-A recovery process recognises that individuals, families and the affected community as a whole have a wide spectrum of different needs and expectations.
+A recovery process recognises that individuals, families, and the affected community as a whole have a wide spectrum of different needs and expectations.
 Services provided to an affected community are diverse and complex.
-For the purpose of effective coordination of recovery services, the complex multi-faceted aspects of recovery are conceptually grouped into the four components:
+For effective coordination of recovery services, the complex multi-faceted aspects of recovery are conceptually grouped into the four components: